-- The Net Asset Value per share performance (1.24%) is positive and superior to last High-on-High. - The excess of performance is 1.24% and generates a Performance Fee equal to 0.17 - The High-on-High is set to 114.83.
+- The Net Asset Value per share performance (1.24%) is positive and superior to last High-on-High. - The excess of performance is 1.24% and generates a Performance Fee equal to 0.17. - The High-on-High is set to 114.83.

-The Net Asset Value per Share is determined as of each Business Day in Luxembourg (the "Valuation Day").
+The Net Asset Value per Share is determined as of each Business Day in Luxembourg as defined in section 3 (Definitions) of this Prospectus (the "Valuation Day").
 The Net Asset Value is calculated and published on the first Business Day following the relevant Valuation Day (the "Calculation Day").

-Subscription and redemption of the Sub-Funds' Shares shall take place on every Business Day in Luxembourg.
+Subscription and redemption of the Sub-Funds' Shares shall take place on every Business Day in Luxembourg as defined in section 3 (Definitions) of this Prospectus.
 Investors may at any time subscribe or redeem Shares in the Sub-fund at the Registrar and Transfer Agent or Principal Paying Agent in Luxembourg mentioned in the General Section of this Prospectus (or, as the case may be, at local distributors and paying agents appointed in particular distribution countries).